apostolosT/Weather-Tracker-System/readme.md

 ### Weather Service API

 To launch the Weather Service API go to the weather_service sub-directory and run server.py.
-You can go to http://localhost:5200/weather_service_api  to inspect the APIs functionality.
+You can go to http://localhost:5200/weather_service to inspect the API's functionality.

 OR